cbillingham/docconvert/doc/source/intro.rst

     "use_types": true

 Use types in argument output.
 Defaults to True.
-If False, argument, keyword-argument, and attribute type definitions will be skipped.
+If False, argument, keyword-argument, attribute, and return type definitions will be skipped for output formats that support it (google and reST).
-This could be turned False for Python 3, where Sphinx recognizes annotations.
+This can be turned False for Python 3, where Sphinx recognizes type annotations from source code.
+See `type annotations`_.

 separate\_keywords
 ''''''''''''''''''